-During 2020/21 there has been a specific focus on violence and aggression through the violence and aggression committee chaired by a newly appointed Senior Compliance and Assurance Manager.
-Patient facing staff have reported more than 1,300 incidents of violence and aggression in the 12 months to 31 March 2021.
+During 2020-21 there has been a specific focus on violence and aggression through the violence and aggression committee chaired by a newly appointed Senior Compliance and Assurance Manager.
+Patient facing staff have reported over 1,300 incidents of violence and aggression in the 12 months to 31 March 2021.
 The top three categories of violence and aggression that are reporting are:

-- Physical assault: 383 incidents
+Physical Assault: 383 incidents

-- Threatening behaviour: 558 incidents
+Threatening Behaviour: 558 incidents

-- Verbal abuse: 529 incidents
+Verbal Abuse:529 incidents